Scientists Have Discovered The Remains Of An Enormous Plant-Eating Creature That Lived 200 Million Years Ago

 — DAILY SABAH (@DailySabah) November 22, 2018

-Christian Kammerer, who is a specialist in dicynodonts from the North Carolina Museum of Natural Science, has called the large size of the Lisowicia bojani that was just discovered “startling.”
+Christian Kammerer — who is a specialist in dicynodonts, hailing from the North Carolina Museum of Natural Science — has called the large size of the Lisowicia bojani that was just discovered “startling.”
 However, he noted that the remains of this creature clearly illustrate that scientists still have plenty to learn about animals who lived during the late Triassic period.

 “Large dicynodonts have been known before in both the Permian and the Triassic, but never at this scale.
 However, overall I think this is a very intriguing and important paper, and shows us that there is a still a lot left to learn about early mammal relatives in the Triassic.”

-Other remains of dicynodonts that have been discovered were found to have a wide range of sizes that start from tiny burrowing creatures to much larger ones, although the Lisowicia bojani that was recently found would have been considered quite big for its time.
+Other remains of dicynodonts that have been discovered were found to have a wide range of sizes — from tiny burrowing creatures to much larger ones.
+The Lisowicia bojani remains that were recently found hint at an animal which would have been considered quite large for its respective time.

-According to the Independent, Dr Tomasz Sulej of the Polish Academy of Sciences stated, “The discovery of Lisowicia changes our ideas about the latest history of dicynodonts, mammal Triassic relatives.
+According to the Independent, Dr. Tomasz Sulej of the Polish Academy of Sciences stated, “The discovery of Lisowicia changes our ideas about the latest history of dicynodonts, mammal Triassic relatives.
 It also raises far more questions about what really make them and dinosaurs so large.”

-The new study on the remains of the large dicynodont called Lisowicia bojani that was discovered by scientists in Poland has been published in Science.
+The new study on the remains of the large dicynodont that was discovered by scientists in Poland has been published in Science.